 We used several approaches to validate the model.
-First, we provided the preliminary model structure, methods, and assumptions to manufacturers, patient groups, and clinical experts.
+First, we provided the preliminary model structure, methods and assumptions to manufacturers, patient groups, and clinical experts.
 Based on feedback from these groups, we refined data inputs used in the model, as needed.
 Second, we varied model input parameters to evaluate the face validity of changes in results and performed model verification for model calculations using internal reviewers.
 As part of ICER's efforts in acknowledging modeling transparency, we also offered to share the model with the relevant manufacturers for external verification around the time of publishing this draft report.
 Finally, we compared results to other cost-effectiveness models in this therapy area, noting that the incremental life years gained for the intervention were smaller compared to other studies.
+Additionally, to check the validity of our model in terms of mortality, we ensured our calculated treatment effect hazard ratio (0.58) was within the published confidence interval from the ATTR-ACT [tafamidis] clinical trial (0.51-0.96).